widgetbook/widgetbook/packages/widgetbook/README.md

 # See it in action!

 Check out the `Widgetbook` with the example app on our [github page](https://widgetbook.github.io).
-We also have introduction videos for [What is Widgetbook](https://www.youtube.com/watch?v=vs3ocjMsl7s) and [How to use Widgetbook](https://www.youtube.com/watch?v=qcTZxJDLEAE).
+We also have introduction videos for [What is Widgetbook?](https://www.youtube.com/watch?v=vs3ocjMsl7s), [How to use Widgetbook generator?](https://www.youtube.com/watch?v=qcTZxJDLEAE) and [How to use Widgetbook?](https://www.youtube.com/watch?v=qcTZxJDLEAE).
 Furthermore, you can [check out the code of the app at github](https://github.com/widgetbook/widgetbook/tree/main/example).

 # Other packages